 - Within 2-3 days you should receive a student aid report summarizing the answers you gave on your FAFSA application.
-Check teh report and make sure the information it contains is accurate.
+Check the report and make sure the information it contains is accurate.

 - If you find any errors, go back to the FAFSA website, log-in using your PIN, and make the necessary corrections.

-- A copy of the FAFSA application is given to the financial aid office at teh colleges you're applying to, and they will determine how much financial aid you will receive.
+- A copy of the FAFSA application is given to the financial aid office at the colleges you're applying to, and they will determine how much financial aid you will receive.

 - The report will also indicate whether you're eligible for work-study opportunities.
 If so, you'll receive a list of those jobs you can apply for.

 - Complete the FAFSA every year to continue to receive financial aid.

 For more information, ask your high school counselor, the financial aid office at the school you're planning to attend, or contact the U.S. Department of Education via phone (1-800-433-3242 or 1-800-4-FED-Aid).

 Get answers to more frequently asked questions about FAFSA here.